Owning our story and loving ourselves through that process is the bravest thing we’ll ever do.

 It’s being frustrated with yourself for not doing anything to make it happen.

-It’s being jealous when you see someone else reaching new levels of success…especially when they’ve been at it for less time than you.
+It’s being envious when you see someone else reaching new levels of success…especially when they’ve been at it for less time than you.

-It’s feeling shame about the same thing over and over and over.
+It’s feeling shame about the lack of accomplishment over and over and over.

 It feels like depression and restlessness and frustration.